openstack-archive/tripleo-docs/doc/source/introduction/architecture.rst

 exactly what kind of VM to create on the user's behalf.

 In the undercloud, where the machines are usually physical rather than virtual (or, at least, pre-existing, rather than created on demand), flavors have a slightly different effect.
 Essentially, they act as a constraint.
-Of all of the discovered hardware, only nodes which match a specified flavor are suitable for a particular role.
+Of all of the introspected hardware, only nodes which match a specified flavor are suitable for a particular role.
 This can be used to ensure that the large machines with a great deal of RAM and CPU capacity are used to run Nova in the overcloud, and the smaller machines run less demanding services, such as Keystone.

 The version of TripleO included in |project| is capable of handling flavors in two different modes.